Packetsniffer67/OmarAlami1/README.md

 - <b>Identifying vulnerabilities for a small business</b>
 - <b>Documenting incidents with an Incident Handler journal</b>
 - <b>Importing & parsing a text file in a security related scenario</b>
+- <b>Using Snort to detect and prevent malicious network activity<b/>